ssiwan/CDT-PQVP-0118-WATI/README.md

 - Datasets made available to the public: The tool is not dependent on any data sets, so does not include any datasets.

+**c.
+Technical Approach Requirement Checklist: **

+a.
+WATI President Srinivas (Srinivas@wati.com) is Prototype Signoff Authority.

+b.
+Five (5) of the labor categories as identified in Attachment B: PQVP AD-DS Labor Category Descriptions;
+ - krishna@wati.com (Product Manager-1)
+	- sivakumar.a@wati.com (Delivery Manager-10)
+	- vaibhav.k@wati.com  (Technical Architect-2)
+	- sravanthi.k@wati.com (Frontend Web Developer-6)
+	- vijay@wati.com (Business Analyst – 12)

+c.
+Agile User Stories were based on People need as obtaining through involvement.

+d.
+Used three (3) “user-centric design” techniques and/or tools;
+•	WordPress Web framework,
+•	Swagger OpenAPI RESTful Web Services,
+•	Docker OS – Virtualization Deployment.

+e.
+Used GitHub to document code commits: https://github.com/watipqvp/CDT-PQVP-0118-WATI

+f.
+Used Swagger OpenAPI to document the RESTful API, and provided a link to the Swagger OpenAPI; [http://96.67.213.65/swagger.json] from within tool: [swagger url="http://96.67.213.65/swagger.json"]

+g.
+Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0;
+	Used the graphically designable “Site Origin” Layout Manger and Widget Bundle-Set.

+h.
+Used ‘wordpress’ design style guide and/or a pattern library.

+i.
+Performed minimum usability tests with people and automated tool tests.

+j.
+Agile Sprints (tracked through Kanban boards) used for iterative development.

+k.
+Used responsive theme to work on multiple devices

+l.
+Used five (5) modern2 and open-source technologies:
+•	Kanban for Agile Sprint
+•	Site Origin Widget Sets for Blog Creation graphically
+•	Gravitate for Automated Testing
+•	Oasis Workflow for Publish Workflow Process
+•	Database-Browser for Database administrative tasks

+m.
+Deployed the prototype on Docker as a Service (IaaS) or Platform as Service (PaaS) hosted by Hyper-V Wati Virtual Platform.

+n.
+The PHP PlugIns are provided with PHPUnit automated unit tests.

+o.
+Jenkins is used as a continuous integration system to automate the running of tests and continuously
+               deploy the code to the IaaS or PaaS.

+p.
+GitHub with SourceTree used as configuration management;

+q.
+Jenkins is Setup for continuous monitoring to alert build/testing failures;

+r.
+Deployed the software in an open source container, Docker (i.e., utilized operating-system-level virtualization);

+s.
+Provided sufficient documentation to install and run their prototype on another machine;
+	Details are provided as a Knowledge Post within the tool.

+t.
+The prototype and underlying platform are openly licensed and free of charge.